-For a helmet meeting the ECE 22.05 standard, the label or sticker may contain any number from 1 upwards.
-An example is shown below.
+For a helmet meeting the UN ECE 22.05 or 22.06 standard, the label or sticker may contain any number from 1 upwards.
+An example is shown in the following images.

 An example of an Australian standards conformance mark is shown below.

 There is no law that prohibits the attachment of a camera or other technology (such as communication equipment) to a motorcycle helmet, as long as the helmet remains compliant with the above mentioned standards, and is an approved attachment (according to the helmet manufacturer).

-As an alternative to a helmet-mounted camera, you may use a camera mounted on your motorcycle or a body mounted camera as an alternative.
+As an alternative to a helmet-mounted camera, you may use a camera mounted on your motorcycle or a body-mounted camera.

-Bicycle storage areas located at traffic lights allow cyclists to wait in front of vehicles stopped at the intersection.
+Bicycle storage areas located at traffic lights allow bicycle riders to wait in front of vehicles stopped at the intersection.
 They are often painted green with a white bicycle symbol.

-All motorcycle riders are allowed to enter bicycle storage areas as long as they give way to any vehicle that is already in the area or that is entering the area on a green or yellow traffic light or arrow.
+Motorcycle riders are allowed to enter bicycle storage areas as long as they give way to any vehicle that is already in the area or that is entering the area on a green or yellow traffic light or arrow.

-An example of a bicycle storage area is shown below.
+An example of an intersection with bicycle storage areas is shown below.